 An important point to keep in mind is that ships do not take drastic changes in direction.
 Considering the enormous size of these vessels, it may take an average of a few kilometres for the ship to execute a direction change of a few degrees.
-Thus, commercial cargo and passenger carrying vessels generally limit direction changes to within 45⁰ on the port and starboard sides.
+Thus, commercial cargo and passenger-carrying vessels generally limit direction changes to within 45⁰ on the port and starboard sides.

 On the other hand, warships and high-speed attack crafts are often required to make tight manoeuvres that require sudden and large changes in direction.
 Thus, warships can turn up to 150 ⁰ on either side under extreme conditions.
-In modern ships with navigational technology, corrections can be made by the computing software itself, instead of having to call values out to an individual at the helm.
+In modern ships with navigational technology, corrections can be made by the computing software itself instead of having to call values out to an individual at the helm.

-To do so, information can be fed into the system in the form of two parameters- the angle of change, and whether the change is in the port or starboard side.
+To do so, information can be fed into the system in the form of two parameters- the angle of change and whether the change is in the port or starboard side.
 Such an automated system reduces the chances of error and allows the officers to attend to more immediate duties.

 An interesting point to note is that although 180⁰ to either the port or starboard should indicate the same direction, they actually indicate the direction in which the vessel must turn.
 For instance, if an about-turn is required and the area to the port side of a vessel is inaccessible due to rocks or mines, the instruction passed to the steering system is 180⁰ to the starboard.

 Incorrectly passing information has led to major mishaps in the past.
-So, although both the instruction put the vessel in almost the same position, care must be taken when using them.
+So, although both instructions put the vessel in almost the same position, care must be taken when using them.
 In addition to manoeuvring, the terms port and starboard are also used to spot and convey the location of an object, mainly on warships.

 To do so, the officer on the deck or the observation officer must accurately determine the position of the object that they intend to report.

 A phrase similar to that used in navigation is then used- X degrees to the port or starboard.
-This information is conveyed either to the captain or to an officer manning weapon system.
+This information is conveyed either to the captain or to an officer manning the weapon system.

-Once this is done, heading and other related information are fed into the system before appropriate action is taken.
+Once this is done, the heading and other related information are fed into the system before appropriate action is taken.
 This system of reporting by using both an angle and a side is useful when it comes to calculating the speed of an object.